Learning Optimal Classification Trees Robust to Distribution Shifts: Introduction

 \subsection{Contribution and Proposed Approach}

-We develop the first method for learning optimal robust classification trees, i.e., for solving problem~\eqref{eq:single_setup}.
-A noteworthy characteristic of our method is that, unlike most approaches in the machine learning literature, it allows uncertainty on discrete and/or categorical covariates.
+We develop the first method for learning optimal robust classification trees.\footnote{ A preliminary version of this paper was presented at the \emph{2022 AAAI Workshop on Adversarial Machine Learning and Beyond}~\citep{justin2022optimal}.
+The associated paper was peer-reviewed but is `non-archival' and therefore the research presented at the workshop can be published in a journal without conflict.} A noteworthy characteristic of our method is that, unlike most approaches in the machine learning literature, it allows uncertainty on discrete and/or categorical covariates.
 We now summarize the key features of our proposed approach. \begin{enumerate} \item We show that the single-stage mixed-integer \emph{nonlinear} robust optimization problem~\eqref{eq:single_setup} can be formulated equivalently as a \emph{two-stage} mixed-integer \emph{linear} robust problem, where the second-stage (recourse) decisions decide on the path followed by each datapoint in the tree and are allowed to adjust to the realization of the data perturbations.
 We also detail the connections between this two-stage formulation and previous methods for learning robust trees. \item We study the unique setting where the data is discrete, a setting that is of particular relevance in high-stakes applications.
 To address this problem, we devise a discrete uncertainty set through a cost-and-budget framework.
 We detail a connection between this proposed uncertainty set and hypothesis testing, giving an informed method for calibrating the uncertainty set. \item We present a cutting plane approach that solves the two-stage formulation {to optimality} with the proposed uncertainty set, {allowing the formulation to be implemented in }existing off-the-shelf MIO solvers. \item We evaluate the performance of the formulation on publicly available datasets for several problem instances and show the effectiveness of our proposed method in mitigating the adverse effects of distribution shifts {both on average and in the worst-case}.
-More specifically, in our computations we observe an increase of up to 14.16\% in worst-case and 4.72\% in average-case accuracy when using a robust tree compared to a non-robust tree in scenarios where the distribution shift is known.
+More specifically, in our computations we observe an increase of up to 12.48\% in worst-case and 4.85\% in average-case accuracy when using a robust tree compared to a non-robust tree in scenarios where the distribution shift is known.
 The computations also indicate that similar improvements are obtained even if the parameters used to calibrate the uncertainty set are not perfectly known. \end{enumerate}